Infection Control OSHA Focus 2021 | 2 CEs/ credit hours

 CDC, OSAP, NIH, OSHA, and other public domain sources

-- Review important terms and concepts in infection control.
+- Review important terms and concepts in infection control including CDC Guidelines during the COVID-19 pandemic.

 - Know routes of transmission for disease causing microorganisms.

-- Know Standard Precaution measures mandated by state and federal guidelines.
+- Use Standard Precaution measures mandated by state and federal guidelines.

 - Identify strategies to prevent occupational exposures to bloodborne pathogens.